 Oliver Wight Releases New White Paper – My Bow Wave Ate My Hockey Stick, by David Goddard

 When both Bow Wave and Hockey Stick occur, the outcome can be disastrous for the company and careers.
-In this free white paper, you will learn how Oliver Wight principal David Goddard helped a supply team that had lost the ability to plan and control their supply chain with realistic expectations, develop a plan, and solve the crisis before it hit red-line.
+In this free white paper, you will learn how Oliver Wight business advisor, David Goddard, helped a supply team that had lost the ability to plan and control their supply chain with realistic expectations, develop a plan, and solve the crisis before it hit red-line.

 NEW LONDON, NH (PRWEB) SEPTEMBER 18, 2017